 transformation into chalcedony that cracks had been able to run

-through as if the whole were brittle, slow diffusional inflow of silica
+through as if the whole were brittle, slow diffusional influx of silica

 caused the growth of what is now